How To Say No To Others: Your Ultimate Guide

 - When you say yes to Quadrant 3/4 tasks, you say no to your Quadrant 2, high value activities

-- I said no to my previous career in brand management and my ex-company.
-I loved the job, I loved the people, I loved the environment, I loved the company.
+- I said no to my previous career and my ex-company.
+I loved the job, I loved the people, I loved the environment, and I loved the company.
 The money was great; the prospects were great too.
 But I love my passion more.
 I love helping others to grow.
 I love pursuing my purpose in life.
 So I said no to it in 2008.
 I quit my full-time job and started to pursue my passion from ground zero, starting with this blog.
+I share more about this here: The Day I Quit My Job to Pursue My Passion

 - I said no to many unimportant activities.
 If something doesn’t have a purpose to it, and seems like a waste of time, I don’t participate in it.
 I value my time a lot and I only want to spend it on things I love.
 That’s what it means to live life to the fullest, via maximizing every moment we have, doing things we love, and things which are important to us.